caz-iii/mac/README.md

 2. Auto deploy

-The `install.sh` script will take care of updating the system and installing programs.
+The `install.sh` script will take care of updating the system and installing apps.

 ```bash
 cd mac